 You may still wear any brace with bridges.
 In this case, your orthodontist applies force to your natural teeth only.
 But, you have to consider the outcome of treatment, because it may not be as satisfactory as a treatment in natural teeth.

 However, Invisalign or removable teeth aligners can be a great option with teeth with bridges if your problem isn’t so severe (discussed later).

 Should you get a bridge done before or after the braces?

-Because of the facts I have explained, you should get the braces to align teeth properly first if you have a choice.
-By doing so you can get a good result, as there is no obstacle to move shift a tooth in a new position.
+Because of the facts I have explained, you should get the braces to align your teeth properly first if you have a choice.
+By doing so you can get a good result, as there is no obstacle to move shift a tooth into a new position.

 Before starting the treatment procedure, your orthodontist may tell your dentist to make a temporary crown or pontic in the teeth that need restoration.
 After your braces are removed, you may get a bridge on those teeth.